thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 They must be persistent clients with a Quality of Service (QoS) level set to 1 or 2, capable of retaining all the data even when they're temporarily offline due to restarts or upgrades.
 This ensures applications don't miss any single message.
 On the other hand, the second scenario involves numerous devices subscribing to specific updates or notifications that must be delivered.
 This leads to a few incoming requests that cause a high volume of outgoing data.
-This case is known as a fan-out pattern.
+This case is known as a fan-out (broadcast) pattern.
 Acknowledging these scenarios, we intentionally designed TBMQ to be exceptionally well-suited for both.

 Our design principles focused on ensuring the broker’s fault tolerance and high availability.